siduction/sidu-manual/data/en/0702-sys-admin-gen_en.md

 ### systemd-target - formerly runlevel

 Already since the 2013.2 "December" release, siduction has been using systemd as the default init system.
-The old sysvinit commands are still supported. (for this a quote from `man systemd`: "... is provided for compatibility reasons and because it is easier to type.")
 More detailed information about systemd can be found on the manual page [System administration - systemd](0710-systemd-start_en.md#systemd---the-system-and-services-manager).
 The various runlevels that are booted or switched to are described by systemd as **target** units.
 They have the extension **.target**.